kristofmulier/convertpdf-gpt/README.md

 &nbsp;
 ## 3. Costs

-Running the `convert_pdf.py` on a 100-page pdf costs me around 1$.
+Running the `convert_pdf.py` on a 100-page pdf costs me around $1.00.
 That's with the `--model "gpt-4o-mini"`.
 I didn't try other models yet.

+On another occasion, I converted a 520-page pdf document, which cost me precisely $3.08.
+I hereby conclude the cost is less than one dollar per 100 pages.

 ---